Alishan Itinerary: How to Simplify This Part of Your Trip

 Alishan Two-Day (One Night) Itinerary

-Staying for two days (one night) at Alishan is what most travelers do (but I personally recommend two nights – see the next section!)
+Staying for two days (one night) at Alishan is what many travelers do (but I personally recommend two nights – see the next section!)

 Two-Day Tours and Drivers